Austinzhangs/game-py/README.md

                 if c== 'L':
-                    print ('You get out of the pub you can can see the old man and his man are fighting with monster ') print ('You can not join them because your are too weak so you walk left') print ('you walk for two min but you can not find anything to treat and you hear the howls of old man') print ('"For the Firewood and emperor!!!!!"')
+                    print ('You get out of the pub you can can see the old man and his man are fighting with monster ') print ('You can not join them because your are too weak so you walk left') print ('you walk to another street  but you can not find anything to treat and you hear the howls of old man') print ('"For the Firewood and emperor!!!!!"')
                     print ('Then there is only the noise of thr monster and the whining of the people') print ('There are two monster in front of you')